SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch/foraging_patch.md

 The state of a patch includes:
 - The distance the wheel has been turned,
-- the current threshold set for pellet delivery,
+- the current threshold set for pellest delivery,
 - the total number of pellets delivered, and
 - the number of pellets still present in the feeder.